rusyaev-dk/movies_app/README.md

-# Movie Encyclopedia App
+# Movies App

-This Flutter application serves as a movie encyclopedia, fetching data from The Movie Database (TMDB) API.
-Below are the key features and architectural details of the application:
+This Flutter application serves as a film encyclopedia, fetching data from The Movie Database (TMDB) API.
+Below are the key features and architectural details of the application and screenshots:

 ## Architecture